rithmschool/react_exercises/01-introduction-to-react/jsx-and-babel/readme.md

 If the person is over 21 years old, display an additional `h3` that says "have a drink!".
 Otherwise, display an `h3` that says "you must be 21".
 If the person's name is longer than 8 characters, only display the first six characters of their name.

-Inside of your Person component, create a variable called hobbies which is an array of hobbies.
+Add a prop called hobbies to your `Person` component that accepts an array of hobbies (an array of strings).
 Your Person component should list each one of these hobbies as an `li`.

 Finally, render at least three copies of the `Person` component on the page.